Tamirucode/religious-festivals/README.md

 ### Lighthouse testing
 		I carried out lighthouse test but the performance fluctuating from one browser to the other, also once has been done and varies we did it again, so I couldn't be able to decide which one exactly figure out.
 ## Fixed Bugs
-		when validating the code, in the html files has found a few errors, like semantic structure elemnet order and these have been fixed.
+		when validating the code, in the html files has found a few errors, like semantic element usage order  and these have been fixed.
 But no error at all in CSS.
 ## Deployment steps
 	1. At the my-full-template repository click on the setting link.
 	2. Scroll down the Git-hub page section